Sacrifice Our Rubber Souls.

 Like the 1954 original, TOKYO SOS transcends the guy-in-rubber-suit syndrome.
 The third lucid entry in a row for the Millennium series; sleek production values (the scene of Godz destroying a nuclear sub underwater was game!), emotional music by Michiru Oshima, and with the top-notch director, the performances are bound to be compelling.
 As with the last film, the sexism is non-existent as the female pilots are all equal with the males in ranks and abilities.
 The high stakes drama is played so well, I found myself welling up for all these characters, as each of them sacrificed for the good of the many: the young boy braving death to summon the moth, Yoshi braving the battle scene to rescue Shun, and now, you got me weeping for the death of a DOLL called Mothra!

 Mecha goes down, malfunctioning, and the only person who can fix him is Yoshi.
 Big fist-up for mechanics as the pilots hover nearby, helpless.
-Yoshi completes the repairs but the hatch – jammed! – he can’t get out!
-He lies to Command that he has exited, because he knows the pilots have to take Mecha into battle again.
+Yoshi goes inside the Mecha and completes his repairs, but the hatch – jammed! – he can’t get out!
+He lies to Command that he has exited the Mecha, because he knows the pilots have to take it into battle again.
 Another sacrifice!

 Yoshi is jostled to unconsciousness inside Mecha’s body as Godz attacks.
 (Once again, respect to the model makers: there is an old church that Godz crashes into, looking like it’s been constructed brick by brick as it falls apart!)
 Mecha uses his rotating arm to drill into Godzilla’s chest wound from the last movie.
 There is pause, as Godz sways, and the slugs cover him in jizz; he seems to be enjoying it like a hot stone massage or something as he dazedly lets himself be cocooned.